 - Use code coverage tools: Measure the percentage of code executed during testing using code coverage tools to identify untested areas of the codebase.

 - Use test automation: Automate as many tests as possible to increase efficiency and reduce the possibility of human error.

 - Conduct regular reviews: Regularly review the code and test cases to ensure that they are thorough and effective.

 - Track and monitor coverage metrics: Track and monitor coverage metrics over time to identify trends and areas for improvement.

 Read about: QA Gap Analysis: A Complete Guide For Business Growth

 How to Improve Test Coverage?

-By eliminating the cloned clone can improve test coverage ratios in the same way as by removing dead code.
-Mainly the long program consists of base code and code blocks which have clones in the programme.
+Eliminating the cloned clone can improve test coverage ratios in the same way as by removing dead code.
+Mainly the long program consists of base code and code blocks which have clones in the program.
 So if you find the clones then make sure to remove it as it will help to increase test coverage ratios.

 Some of the test coverage mechanisms